Cowboys place franchise tag on George Pickens as focus shifts to talks on a long-term deal

-The Dallas Cowboys placed the franchise tag on George Pickens on Friday, a move that could guarantee the receiver nearly $30 million in 2026 while the sides work on a long-term contract.
+The Dallas Cowboys placed the franchise tag on George Pickens on Friday, a move that would guarantee the receiver $27.3 million in 2026 while the sides work on a long-term contract.

-Dallas will use the non-exclusive tag on Pickens, a person with knowledge of the plan told The Associated Press, meaning he can negotiate with other teams but the Cowboys can match any offer.
+Dallas used the non-exclusive tag on Pickens, a person with knowledge of the move told The Associated Press, meaning he can negotiate with other teams but the Cowboys can match any offer.
 The person spoke to the AP on condition of anonymity because details of the tag weren't announced.

 The Cowboys had been expected to use the tag on Pickens since last fall when he began to flourish in his breakout 2025 season coming off a trade from Pittsburgh, where his career got off to a rocky start.

+Cowboys Executive Vice President Stephen Jones said his dad, owner and general manager Jerry Jones, had a good conversation with Pickens at the NFL scouting combine in Indianapolis.
+Stephen Jones sounded confident Pickens will play for the Cowboys this season.

+“We're not putting any time frame on this,” Jones told the NFL Network.
+“We just love that George is going to be back.
+Jerry had a great visit with him yesterday.
+(Pickens) was fired up that he wasn't going to be going anywhere.”

-If Pickens signed elsewhere and the Cowboys decided not to match the offer under the non-exclusive provision, the club would get the equivalent of two first-round draft picks.
+If Pickens signs an offer sheet from another team and the Cowboys decide not to match it under the non-exclusive provision, the club would get the equivalent of two first-round draft picks.
+Dallas can't trade Pickens unless he signs the tender.

-The money is guaranteed if Pickens signs the one-year contract, but he could be fined for staying away from mandatory offseason minicamp or training camp practices in hopes of getting a more lucrative deal.

 Pickens, who turns 25 on Wednesday, had career highs in catches (93), yards receiving (1,429) and touchdowns (nine) for one of the best offenses in the NFL last season.
 Dallas had one of the worst defenses in the league and finished 7-9-1, missing the playoffs for the second year in a row.